 What is a Relevant Entity?

-The terms 'investment fund' and 'domestic company' are defined in the Schedule to the Economic Substance Law.
+The terms 'investment fund' and 'domestic company' are defined in the Schedule to the Economic Substance Law (as amended by the Regulations).
 The Guidance provides some practical guidance as to the meaning of 'tax resident'.

 Entities without separate legal personality (such as certain forms of partnership or trust) are not within the classification of a relevant entity.

 An initial step will be to determine whether an entity may fall within the classification of a 'relevant entity' (and, if so, to then determine if it is conducting or if it intends to conduct a 'relevant activity').
 Your usual Maples Group contact will be able to assist you in making these determinations.

 The Economic Substance Law applies economic substance requirements to the following categories of geographically mobile relevant activities previously identified by the OECD (and adopted by the EU):

 - Fund management;

 Please click on any of the relevant activities listed above to view the particular activity-specific client update.

 Where a 'relevant entity' conducts a 'relevant activity', the economic substance test will apply.

 Where a 'relevant entity' conducts more than one 'relevant activity', the economic substance test will need to be satisfied in respect of each relevant activity conducted.